 Wrapping it Up

-I do Auto Add Dynamic Year in WordPress Post Titles on various blogs using shortcode in WordPress Post Title.
+I do Auto Add Dynamic Year in WordPress Post Titles on various blogs using the shortcode in WordPress Post Title.
 Do you use this trick on your WP blog? or you might find this information useful and plan to give it a shot.

-Do let me know if you face any issue to Add Current Year in WP Post title using shortcode.
+Do let me know if you face any issue to Add Current Year in WP Post title using the shortcode.

 Happy blogging!!!